-Women who have breast cancer, or have had breast cancer in the past, should not use Ovestin Ovula.
+Women who have breast cancer, or have had breast cancer in the past, should not take Ovestin

-Taking oestrogen or oestrogenprogestogen combined HRT or Ovestin for several years slightly increases the risk of breast cancer.
+Taking oestrogen or oestrogen- progestogen combined HRT or Ovestin for several years slightly increases the risk of breast cancer.
 The risk increases with the duration of use and returns to normal within about five years after stopping HRT.

 Women using combined HRT have a slightly greater risk of developing breast cancer than women using oestrogen-only HRT.

-It is not known whether Ovestin is associated with the same higher chance of having breast cancer diagnosed as other hormone replacement therapies.
+It is not known whether Ovestin is associated with the same higher risk of breast cancer as other HRT.